 You won’t pay interest

-If you don’t finance your car purchase, you’ll save money by avoiding interest payments.
+If you don’t finance your car purchase, you’ll save money by avoiding interest payments on an auto loan.
 For example, if you buy a car that costs $30,000, make a $5,000 down payment and finance the rest, you’d need a $25,000 loan.
 If the loan came with an interest rate of 4.5% and a 48-month loan term, you’d pay $2,364 in interest over the life of the loan.

 You won’t become upside down on your loan